 Start to prepare the vegetables about half an hour before the lamb will be cooked.
 Slice down either side of the Swiss chard stalks to separate them from the leaves.
 Halve the stalks lengthways and cut across into 3cm lengths; set the leaves aside for later.
 Cut each onion into 6 wedges, keeping the base intact.
 Halve the carrots lengthways and cut into 3cm pieces.
 Cut the beetroot into similar sized pieces.
 Cut each lettuce into 6 wedges, keeping the stalk intact.
 In a large saucepan over a medium heat, sweat the onions, chard stalks, carrots, beetroot and lettuces in the olive oil with a little seasoning for 5 minutes.
 Add the water, cover and cook over the lowest possible heat for 35 minutes (*5).
 Finally add the Swiss chard leaves, replace the lid and cook over a high heat for a further 3 minutes.
 Transfer to a warmed serving dish.

 Remove the lamb from the oven.
 Strain the juices into a small saucepan and remove the excess fat from the surface.
 Set the lamb aside to rest.
 Reheat the juices until bubbling, then taste and adjust the seasoning.
 Pour into a warmed sauceboat.
 Place the lamb and braised vegetables on the table so your guests can help themselves.
 The lamb will be tender enough to be portioned with a spoon, though you can carve it with a knife if you prefer.
-A turnip and potato gratin (See Kitchen Secrets recipe book) would be an excellent accompaniment here.
+A turnip and potato gratin (this recipe can be found in the vegetarian section of the recipe section) would be an excellent accompaniment here.

 Sizing & Cooking Guide for Lamb Shoulder